Reta Jo Lewis: 2014 Washington D.C. mayoral election

 Lewis announced her candidacy for mayor of the District of Columbia on July 2, 2013.
 She struggled to connect with voters and did not poll above the single digits.

 The Sunlight Foundation, a government transparency advocacy organization, noted that Lewis tweeted and later deleted a message that said "Reta Lewis may not be a strong candidate, but today I've learned that she's a great babysitter."

 Nomination to Export-Import Bank

 On September 13, 2021, President Joe Biden nominated Lewis to be the next director of the Export-Import Bank of the United States.
 The Senate's Banking Committee held hearings on her nomination on October 26, 2021.
 The committee favorably reported Lewis' nomination to the entire Senate floor on November 3, 2021.
 The nomination ultimately stalled in the Senate and was returned to President Biden on January 3, 2022.

 President Biden resent the nomination the following day on January 4, 2022.
 On January 19, 2022, the committee favorably reported Lewis' nomination to the Senate floor.
 The entire Senate confirmed Lewis to be the next director of the bank on February 9, 2022, by a vote of 56–40.
 She assumed office on February 16, 2022.

+In May, 2023 Chair Lewis led a vote to approve nearly $100 million in Export-Import Bank financing for an oil refinery expansion project in Indonesia, which environmental groups criticize as directly violating President Biden’s commitments to end overseas fossil fuel financing, including at the 2021 UN Climate Change Conference.
+The approval was also repudiated by the White House National Security Council, which stated the “[t]he administration stands by its commitment to end new direct public support for the international unabated fossil fuel energy sector...Ex-Im made an independent decision to approve the loan under its authorities and its decision does not reflect administration policy."